simplex-chat/simplexmq/rfcs/2023-06-08-resync-ratchets.md

 On receiving `AgentRatchetKey`, if the receiving client hasn't started the ratchet re-synchronization itself (check `ratchet_resync_state`), it should:

-- Generate new keys and compute new shared secret, initializing ratchet based on key hashes comparison.
+- Generate new keys and compute new shared secret, initializing ratchet based on keys comparison.
 - Update database connection state.
-  - Set `ratchet_resync_state` to `RRAgreed`.
+  - Set `ratchet_resync_state` to `RRAgreedSnd/Rcv` (depending on whether ratchet was initialized as sending or receiving).
   - Delete old ratchet from `ratchets`, create new ratchet.
 - Reply with its own `AgentRatchetKey`.
-- Notify client with `RRESYNC RRAgreed`.
+- Notify client with `RRESYNC RRAgreedSnd/Rcv`.
-- Send `EREADY` message, notifying other agent ratchet is re-synced.
+- If ratchet was initialized as sending, send `EREADY` message, notifying other agent ratchet is re-synced.

 New agent message: